rapodaca/dialect/manuscript.md

 # Constitution

 A Dialect molecule is described at the lowest level by its constitution.
-A molecule's constitution includes a set of atomic nuclei (nodes), a set of pairwise bonding relationships between them (edges), and those atom/bond properties needed to associate every valence electron with a particular node or edge.
-However, constitution excludes those molecular attributes related to stereochemistry and any features extending across more than two nodes.
+Constitution consists of a set of atomic nuclei (nodes), a set of pairwise bonding relationships between them (edges), and those attributes needed to associate every valence electron with a specific node or edge.
+Constitution excludes attributes related to stereochemistry, or any other feature whose attributes extend over more than one atom or bond.

+Two attributes characterize an atom's nucleus: `element` and `isotope`.
+The `element` attribute is an optional one- or two-letter character sequence selected from the set designated by the IUPAC/IUPAP Working Party.[^IUPAC2016] When the Working Party authorizes additional symbols, they will become valid values for the `element` attribute.
+If the elemental identity of an atom is unknown, its `element` attribute can be omitted.
+The `isotope` attribute is an optional integer value representing an atom's nuclear mass number, where mass number is the sum of proton and neutron count.
+Omitting the `isotope` property means that the isotopic composition is unspecified.
+When present, the lower bound on `isotope` is equal to the atomic number of the element.
+This restriction renders physically meaningless constructs such as <sup>5</sup>C invalid.
+If the element attribute is not defined, the lower bound on `isotope` is one.

+The atomic `hydrogens` attribute records the number of associated *virtual hydrogens*.
+A virtual hydrogen is an atom whose presence is recorded, not as a node and edge, but rather as a unit contribution to an integer tally.
+For example, methane can be represented by a molecular graph having five nodes and four edges.
+But methane can also be represented as a graph of one node having a `hydrogens` attribute set to four.
+The `hydrogens` attribute, if present, may assume integer values ranging from zero to nine.
+Only monovalent hydrogens with unspecified isotopic composition are eligible for virtualization.

 Electron counting in Dialect is based on the well-known "valence bond model."[^Lewis1916] This model can most clearly be viewed as a series of assembly events.
 It starts with a set of atomic nuclei, where each nucleus is associated with an integer electron count.
 A bond is created by first identifying two nodes.
 Then, from each node the same positive electron count is deducted, and credited to the new bond's electron count.